kubestone/kubestone/docs/benchmarks/iperf3.md

 !!! quote
     iPerf3 is a tool for active measurements of the maximum achievable bandwidth on IP networks.
 It supports tuning of various parameters related to timing, buffers and protocols (TCP, UDP, SCTP with IPv4 and IPv6).

-With the [iperf3](https://iperf.fr/) benchmark you can measure the I/O performance of the network hardware and stack used in your Kubernetes cluster.
+With the [iperf3](https://iperf.fr/) benchmark, you can measure the I/O performance of the network hardware and stack used in your Kubernetes cluster.